 The lightweight racing upper keeps the interior ventilated and locks the foot down during speed runs and races.

-Unlike the low-profile Boston 9, there’s ample cushioning under the foot for long-distance runs, be it half-marathons or longer.
+As a result, there’s ample cushioning under the foot for long-distance runs, be it half-marathons or longer.
 Just like the adios Pro, the stiff Energy rods help make the transitions and turnovers quick.

 The novel geometry of the Continental rubber outsole delivers confidence-inspiring traction on the road.
-Learn all about the adios 6 in our detailed review.

 This isn’t a trail shoe for technical terrain, but an uber-cushioned running shoe that’s like the Ultraboost – but for the trail.